Cross-lingual, Character-Level Neural Morphological Tagging: Acknowledgements

 \section{Acknowledgements}

 RC acknowledges the support of an NDSEG fellowship.
 Also, we would like to thank Jan Buys and Jan Botha who helped us compare to the numbers reported in their paper.
-We would also like to thank Hinrich Sch{\"u}tze for reading an early draft and Tim Vieira and Jason Naradowsky for helpful initial discussions.
+We would also like to thank Hinrich Sch{\"u}tze, Tim Vieira and Jason Naradowsky for reading early drafts.